The War on Italian Americans in 1942

-Thus, economics, politics and morale drove U.S. relocation policy during World War II, with race as a reinforcing factor.
+Economics, politics and morale drove U.S. relocation policy during World War II, with race as a reinforcing factor.
 The withdrawal of perhaps millions of Italians and Germans from civilian production jobs, many in heavy industry—or even the shutdown of fishing in California—was judged too high a price to pay to thwart potential sabotage.

 The cessation of Asian immigration in 1924—but not European—and the resulting numerical disproportion across the country, not the attack on Pearl Harbor and its bitter emotional legacy, determined what happened to the Japanese in 1942 and why Italians and Germans did not experience the same fate.
-It is possible for a proud nation such as the United States, dedicated in principle to individual freedom, to come close to losing its soul during a time of crisis under poor leadership.